 A short walk uphill from the oasis is the museum, which houses a collection of original artifacts from the Delos townsite.
 While there are several artifacts and sculptures that are interesting to see, if you are short on time, there are two items in particular that you should see.
 The first is a set of four original lions from the Terrace of the Lions.

 The second is a remarkable fresco, one that shows the god Dionysis with open wings riding a tiger.
-This is a really cool piece to see in person, and is also portrayed on the cover of the leaflet you receive with your admission ticket.
+This is a really cool piece to see in person.
+It is also displayed on the cover of the leaflet you receive with your admission ticket.

-Once we were done with the museum, we headed to the residential and commercial part of the old town.
+Once we finished at the museum, we headed to the residential and commercial part of the old town.
 This part of the settlement was built on an uphill slope, which eventually leads to the town’s amphitheater.
 This is a view of the main path leading to the residential area – the highway out to the suburbs, if you will.

 Below are two examples of the buildings you find in this quarter of town.
 The first is a “simple” house, albeit one with a nice view from the back, assuming there was a window there.